rdpohl/The-Natural-Philosophy-of-Universal-Matter/README.md

 * Combining the results of these two Compositions
 * Defining a third Rotational Composition
 * Attaching this Composition to the previous two combined
-* Completing the builds of a Hydrogen atom

-build the world and the universe around us.
+Completing the build of a hydrogen atom, the world, and the universe around us.

 ### Supplemental Papers:
 > These Papers extend the main hypothesis.
 The suggested order of reading these Papers are: